 - 7. To increase the short-term availability of timber, - a. a cutblock may be larger than 40 ha pursuant to section 11(2)(a) of the OPR, and - b. pursuant to section 68(4) of the OPR, a cutblock is greened-up if it is adequately stocked and the average height of those trees that are - i. the tallest tree in each 0.01 ha plot included in a representative sample, and - ii. a commercially valuable species or other species acceptable to the district manager is at least 1.3 meters; unless the district manager determines that a cutblock referred to under (a) or (b) would significantly impact specific hydrological, wildlife, biodiversity, scenic or recreation values. - 8.
-Avoid or mitigate adverse hydrological impacts, which may result from the practices referred to in objective 7, in watersheds with significant watershed sensitivity and significant fisheries values, as

-OBJECTIVE SOURCE: WILDLIFE AND BIODIVERSITY - LANDSCAPE LEVEL: CUTBLOCK SIZE AND ADJACENCY LIMITS Authority Category/Source Effective Date of Objective determined by the district manager and designated environment official.
+Avoid or mitigate adverse hydrological impacts, which may result from the practices referred to in objective 7, in watersheds with significant watershed sensitivity and significant fisheries values, as determined by the district manager and designated environment official.
 [N.B.
 Objective 8 is provided for completeness for the Reader but is addressed by ss.6.5 and 6.6 of this FSP.